Web security in Barracuda is built from three related components:

 return 0; // Not authenticated.
 Response sent by BasicAuthenticator.

-//User is now authenticated, but is he authorized to perform the operation?
+// User is now authenticated, but is the user authorized?

 if(myAuthorizer.authorize(user, cmd->request.getMethodType(), relPath))